-The company's day-to-day operations are cash flow positive such that short term liquidity is of limited concern if the hotel is open for trade.
+The company's day-to-day operations are cash flow positive such that short term liquidity is of limited concern.
 The directors regularly review the maturity of borrowings and refinancing options are considered to ensure that there is sufficient liquidity within the company.